MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/console/console-javascript.md

 1. Loops back to the first step.

-To enter JavaScript statements and expressions interactively in the Console:
+To enter JavaScript statements and expressions interactively in the **Console**:

 1. Right-click in a webpage and then select **Inspect**.
 DevTools opens.
 Or, press `Control`+`Shift`+`J` \(Windows, Linux\) or `Command`+`Option`+`J` \(macOS\), to directly open the DevTools console.